 Chief technology officer

-With a Post Graduate Diploma in Computer Applications, Arvind Kumar also studied computer science and engineering in Mumbai.
-He began his career in 1994 as a computer programmer and then became a systems analyst, specialising in banking solutions.
-A little later on, he was appointed team manager at Infrasoft Technology Ltd., and consultant for the Central Bank of India on the automation of the banking system.
-He was recruited by RAWBANK in 2004 as a result of this experience.
-He has been a member of the Executive Committee since March 2012.
+Master PGDCA (Higher Diploma in Computer Applications), Arvind Kumar also studies Computer Science and Engineering in Mumbai.
+He began his career in 1994 as a computer programmer and then worked as a systems analyst dedicated to banking solutions.
+A little later, he was appointed team manager at Infrasoft Technology Ltd., a consultant for the Indian Central Bank in the automation of the banking system.
+With this experience, he was recruited by RAWBANK in 2004.
+He has been a member of the management committee since March 2012.

 Jean-Pierre Mutuale has a BA in Commerce and Finance from the University of Kinshasa.
 He joined the Banque Commerciale Zaïroise (BCZ, now BCDC) in 1973 where he held the posts of Branch Manager, Central Administration Departments Manager and Head of Management (Organisation & IT).
 He has played an active part in the various stages of the establishment of RAWBANK since 2001, becoming a member of the Executive Committee initially responsible for Organisation, IT and Human Resources.
 He has been Secretary-General since the end of 2009 and in addition since 2012 manager with responsibility for controlling operational risks (internal control).